 The graphic below highlights 5 areas the Young Ambassadors for Inclusion feel support inclusion.

 For further information on the Young Ambassadors for Inclusion and professional learning resourses select here

 Improving inclusive education to support all learners , including those with dyslexia.

 Through the Making Sense Programme schools and local authorities identified eight key areas which they feel are essential to sustainable improvement across the school community.
 Critical to successfully taking forward improvements in all areas is a requirement to focus on supporting the school community to develop an understanding of dyslexia and what inclusive practice means, the impact it can have on experiences and outcomes and the attainment of all learners.

 This resource has been collaboratively developed to improve practice and empower whole school approaches to support learners within an inclusive learning community.

-The 8 key focus areas form the framework of the resource which aims support schools and local authorities:
+The 8 key focus areas form the framework of the resource which aims to support schools and local authorities to: